|

 We're both Smart so why do you hate me?

-We live life to an Extreme but love was too extreme for you to admit.
+We live life to an Extreme but love was too extreme for

 You remember how Loving I am.